AndyJZhao24/LinkedListQueue/README.md

 Note:
 This means that man number 1's preference list is woman 2, 3, then 1.
 Man number 2's preference list is woman 3, 2, then 1.
 And so on...

-Thiis means that woman number 1's preference list is man 1, 2, then 3.
+This means that woman number 1's preference list is man 1, 2, then 3.
 Woman number 2's preference list is man 2, 1, then 3.
 And so on...